 Eagles in Georgia

 Eagles in Georgia – As with many other states, Georgia was faced with the crises of a plummeting eagle population.
 In 1983, no nesting pair of eagles could be found.
 Georgia’s Department of Natural Resources (DNR) launched an aggressive campaign for the species recovery.
-As indicated by the DNR data, Georgia had 142 occupied nesting territories, 111 successful nests and 175 young fledged in 2011.
+As indicated by the current DNR data, aerial surveys in Georgia counted 201 occupied nesting territories, 149 successful nests and 240 young fledged in 2016.
+This is the second straight year that 200+ bald eagle nests have been documented in the state.
 Eagles can be found around the larger lakes to the north and along the Georgia coast.
+Chatham County leads the state with the most bald eagle nests at 22.
 During the fall and winter, the population rises due to the arrival of migrating eagles that over-winter in Georgia.
 An “eagle sighting” is memorable, and now a more frequent experience for Georgians across the state.

 The Story of Freedom